 This will be my 3rd and final post on Arizona, which is bitter sweet.
 We really enjoyed the beauty, fun, and activities in Arizona.
-We certainly enjoyed ourselves with all the hiking and drinking locally in Arizona, so be sure to read those blogs, but I also wanted to tell you about the great food and fun we had!
-Even though we really tried to eat most meals in to save money (somehow it is never enough!), we did find a few great spots that are totally blog worthy!
+We certainly enjoyed ourselves with all the hiking and drinking locally in Arizona, so be sure to read those blogs, but I also wanted to tell you about the great food and fun in Arizona!
+Even though we really tried to eat most meals in to save money, we did find a few great spots that are totally blog worthy!
 I have decided to break this one up into the locations that we either stayed in or visited.

 So this is not fine dining by any means, but In and Out Burger is a must!
 This place is not just in Arizona, but this was my first time coming here.
 If you’ve never been, you have to go at least once!
 Supposedly they have a secret menu you can order from, but I didn’t know about it until after the fact.
 Until next time!
 Great late night food if you like burgers and fries!